 Unfortunately, it took us three years to figure out how to effectively and predictably reduce disruptions for our clients.

 We knew from the beginning that we had to be proactive.
 So we developed 19 technology items to check regularly for every client.
 We then asked our Service Desk, the firefighters, to make sure they went through the checklist monthly.

-We waited, and noticed our reactive issues per person we supported remain at 1.18 technology disruptions per month.
+We waited, and noticed that the reactive issues per person we supported remain at 1.18 technology disruptions per month.
 Nothing changed for a long time.
 Finally, our founder sat down with a Service Desk Engineer at his request.
 He was asked to watch the Service Desk Engineer attempt to go through the checklist.

-The lightbulb went off in our founders head, and we realized we needed a whole new department focused exclusively on proactively checking for misalignments in technology while allowing the Service Desk to focus exclusively on urgently resolving reactive technology disruptions.
+The lightbulb went off in our founder’s head, and we realized we needed a whole new department focused exclusively on proactively checking for misalignments in technology while allowing the Service Desk to focus exclusively on urgently resolving reactive technology disruptions.

 We hired Culture Index and created an assessment that now is extremely accurate in predicting the success of a System Analyst and have virtually eliminated turnover.